php-flasher/php-flasher/docs/pages/symfony.md

 ## <i class="fa-duotone fa-list-radio"></i> Presets

-You can create a preset for a custom notification that you want to reuse in multiple places by adding a presets entry in the configuration file.
+You can create a preset for a custom notification that you want to reuse in multiple places.
+Add a `presets` entry in the configuration file.

-> You can think of a preset as a pre-defined message that you can use in multiple locations. <br>
+> A preset is like a pre-defined message you can use in many places.

-For example, you can create a preset named `entity_saved` in the configuration file and then use
+For example, create a preset named `entity_saved`:

 {% assign id = '#/ symfony preset' %}
 {% assign type = 'success' %}